opendocsg/slw-judgments-backfill/2006_SGHC_182/report.md

 **Whether the plaintiff suffered loss as a consequence of the misrepresentations**

 78     To succeed in its claim, the plaintiff needs to prove that it suffered loss by acting upon the alleged false representations ( _Panatron Pte Ltd v Lee Cheow Lee_ [38] _supra_ ).
-The plaintiff must satisfy the court that the loss it claims it suffered flowed directly from the alleged fraudulent misrepresentations ( _Vita Health Laboratories Pte Ltd v Pang Seng Meng_ [2004] 4 SLR 162).
+The plaintiff must satisfy the court that the loss it claims it suffered flowed directly from the alleged fraudulent misrepresentations ( _Vita Health Laboratories Pte Ltd v Pang Seng Meng_ <span class="citation">[2004] 4 SLR 162</span>).
 If it fails to do so and leaves the court in real doubt as to whether it has suffered any loss at all, the court

 may be obliged to make no award ( _CEMP Properties (UK) Limited v Dentsply Research and Development Corporation_ [1991] 2 EGLR 202).